netkicorp/transactid-library-java/README.md

 There are three main method types that you'll use: create\*, is\*Valid, and parse\*.

+## Initializing the library

+Note: The initialization of the library is only needed if you want to also be able to fetch the detailed information about the addresses that are shared across the different messages.

+To be able to use any method that also fetches the detailed information, you need to initialize this library with the following method:

+        /**
+         * Method to initialize the library with the ability to fetch detailed information of the addresses.
+         * You need to initialize it only if address detailed info is required.
+         *
+         * @param authorizationKey to fetch the required data.
+         */
+        fun init(authorizationKey: String) {
+            this.authorizationKey = authorizationKey
+        }
+To obtain the required key please ask to it to your Netki contact.

 ## Invoice Request

 Please refer to the [BIP75][2] documentation for detailed requirements for a InvoiceRequest.